thraraujo/thiago/README.md

-This is the source code for my website and it has been originally developed by Jon Barron.
-See his public academic website: https://jonbarron.info/.
+This is the source code for my website, https://thraraujo.github.io/thiago/, and it has been originally developed by Jon Barron, see his page: https://jonbarron.info/.